nepolianl/web-java-decompiler/README.md

 **Motivation**

 I have been using [Java Decompiler project](http://java-decompiler.github.io/) to compile and analyze Java "byte code" from ".class" files often among other open source Java decompilers.
-This is useful to navigate around the workflow, to understand the used implementation that consume and produce results especially in projects which integrated or embedded third-part, common or generic libraries.
+This is useful to navigate around the workflow, to understand the used implementation that consume and produce results especially in projects which integrated or embedded third-party, common or generic libraries.
 Thanks to [Java Decompiler project](http://java-decompiler.github.io/).

 While ago, I have been browsing for an online tool which can be used to perform the same operations online rather than doing it on desktop.
 Of-course, there are couple of tools which does this online but I have found none that provides convenient user interface to navigate and browse the reconstructed Java source from one or more ".class" files.